Youth volunteering?

 More options for ages 16+

-- Consider events that interest you – local festivals, sports/games/music/arts/cultural events and community gatherings may require volunteers to assist with tasks such as set-up, registration, etc and be open to volunteers aged 16+.
+Events – local festivals, sports/games/music/arts/cultural events requiring volunteers to assist with tasks such as set-up, registration.

-- Fundraise for a charity whose purpose you support or ask them if you can help them in a tailored way, for example with a campaign or their social media.
+Fundraise for a charity whose purpose you support or ask them if you can help them in another tailored way, eg with social media.

-- Some charitable companies may have opportunities for trustees to be on their Boards from age 16.
+Be a Trustee - charitable companies may have opportunities for trustees to be on their Boards from age 16.
 Trustees are volunteers who make decisions together about the strategy and running of the charity.

 Tips